Selz’s commitment to the GDPR and CCPA

 The European Union’s General Data Protection Regulation (GDPR) came into effect on 25th May 2018.
 The regulation makes significant changes to how companies and individuals can use and process personal data and impacts everyone doing business in the EU.

 Selz has always been committed to following the world’s best standards for data privacy and we’re likewise committed to complying with the GDPR.
 Importantly, we’re committed to making sure all our retailers have the tools they need to comply with these new regulations.
 So over the last few weeks, we’ve rolled out a series of GDPR related updates.

 This post explains some of the implications of the GDPR and the updates we have released to address them.
 It’s for informational purposes only and isn’t a substitute for legal advice.
-If you’re unsure about your obligations under the GDPR we encourage you to take professional legal advice.
+If you’re unsure about your obligations under the GDPR we encourage you to seek out professional legal advice.

 What is the GDPR?